 The Boston Architectural College is a dynamic institution on the leading edge of design education.
 Located in the heart of Boston's historic Back Bay, the BAC is an independent, accredited college of spatial design, founded in 1889.
-With over 1200 degree program students, the BAC offers undergraduate and graduate programs in Architecture, Interior Design, Landscape Architecture and Design Studies.
-The BAC stresses excellence in practice-based professional education, and accessibility to the design professions.
-The BAC has been recognized by DesignIntelligence as providing World-class Programs with High Distinction.
-BAC Professional & Continuing Education offers classes and certificate programs for design professionals and for those who wish to explore design, renew skills or increase expertise.
-The Landscape Institute continues its celebrated tradition at the BAC offering in-depth study of horticulture, landscape design, history and preservation.
+With over 800 degree program students, the BAC offers undergraduate and graduate programs in Architecture, Interior Architecture, Landscape Architecture and Design Studies.
+The BAC stresses excellence in practice-based professional education and accessibility to the design professions.
+The BAC has been recognized by DesignIntelligence as providing World-Class Programs with High Distinction.
+BAC Professional & Continuing Education offers classes and certificate programs for design professionals and for those who wish to explore design, renew skills, or increase expertise.
+The Landscape Institute continues its celebrated tradition at the BAC offering in-depth study of horticulture and landscape design, history, and preservation.
 The BAC's central location and its strong links with the design community make it a strategic educational center for the discussion of design issues.

 BAC Open Positions

-The College is currently seeking candidates for the positions of: Computing Assistant Part-Time; Coordinator of the Registrar's Office; Maintenance Worker Part-Time; Student Life & Communications Coordinator
+The College is currently seeking candidates for the positions of: Coordinator of Student Activities & Student Life Communications; Transfer Credit Coordinator

-Qualifications and Requirements: Bachelor degree required, Master degree in related field preferred.
-1-3 years of full-time experience in higher education preferred.
+Qualification and Requirements: Bachelor degree required; Master degree in related field and 1-3 years of full-time experience in higher education preferred.
 The position requires great attention to detail, strong organizational skills, and creativity.
 Candidate should have strong writing and editing skills.
 Experience with social media and event planning is helpful.
 Must be able to work evenings and occasional weekends with a regular schedule consisting of 11:30am-7:30pm days with some 9:00-5:00 days.
-Ability to speak clearly and understand spoken communication and be flexible in terms of position description duties and responsibilities.
+Ability to speak clearly and understand spoken communication is essential, and must be flexible in terms of position description duties and responsibilities.
 For a more detailed job description please click the link below.

-Submit Resume and Cover Letter for Student Life and Communication Coordinator
+Submit Resume and Cover Letter for Transfer Credit Coordinator

 Statement Of Equal Opportunity Employment